martial-manu/Pokemon_classifier1/README.md

 SVM model to classify images into bulbasaur , charmander and pikachu

-1. path relative used ni h , to code m change krna hoga .
+1. Project is under continuation .
+Path used in Raw code are not generic.

-2. SVM use kiya h , 95% accuracy h unseen data pe
+2. Used Scikit-Learn implementation of SVM

-3. Used SciKit Learn
+3. Upto 98% validation accuracy.